Sometimes the hardest stories to finish… are the ones you never wrote and the ones you left behind.

 writing world is in total chaos.
 She’s a writer living in a magical

-cottage on the edge of the In-Between—a story realm where teacup dragons
+cottage in the In-Between—a story realm where baby dragons puff lavender

 Jaedyn has to rescue Midgi from a